James Hansen, who directs the Program on climate science, awareness and solutions of the Earth

 2. Gas Security in the UK contains three articles on Gas Security, or the lack of it, fronted by e-mail exchanges on this topic during December 2008.

 3. The Oil Crunch: Securing the UK's Energy Future.
 On 29th October 2008 at The London Stock Exchange, eight leading UK companies launched this report, warning that a peak in cheap, easily available oil production is likely to hit by 2013, posing a grave risk to the UK and world economy.
 The warning comes from a broad spectrum of industry (Arup, FirstGroup, Foster + Partners, Scottish and Southern Energy, Solarcentury, Stagecoach Group, Virgin Group, Yahoo).

-4. European CHP contains a company (COGEN Europe) notification on European Combined Heat and Power, combined with e-mail discussions on this during November/December 2008.
-The discussion refers to this report: American CHP.
+4. European CHP contains a company (COGEN Europe) notification on European Combined Heat and Power, with e-mail discussions on this during November/December 2008.
+The discussion refers to the report: American CHP.

 5. Smart Grids contains e-mail exchanges on Smart Grids.
-The following two sites are referenced in these discussions, on: European Smart Grids and American Smart Grids.
+Two sites are referenced in these discussions, on: European Smart Grids and American Smart Grids.

 6. Standy Costs/Smart Electricity Meters Warning.
 Professor Alan Turner shows the amount of waste in the home due to leaving appliances on standby rather than switching them off at the wall socket.
 It represents about a third of the quarterly electricity bill.
 He has added an important note saying that many of the cheap 'energy meters' on the Internet give false readings.